PredixDev/PredixMobileiOS/README.md

 Followed by other networking related error messages.

 The above mentioned messages indicate that you successfully logged in, but the system was unable to download your user information.
-This can happen because of a sudden network interuption or an issue with the backend services.
+This can happen because of a sudden network interruption or an issue with the backend services.

 ### Why is the Sad Kitty saying, "Unable to determine initial startup PredixMobile App" ?